 Larissa teaches international tax at the University of California, Berkeley, School of Law.
 She frequently speaks at conferences for professional tax groups, including TEI, IFA, Pacific Rim Tax Institute and the ABA.
 Larissa also coauthors a monthly column on all recent developments in U.S. international tax for the Tax Notes International.
 She is also on the executive committee of the International Fiscal Association, serves as the chair of the Technology Committee and is the ABA International Law Tax liaison.

-- Tim Hortons in its high-profile $11.4B inversion transaction with Burger King, which won International Tax Review’s America’s M&A Deal of the Year award
+- Tim Hortons in its high-profile $11.4B inversion transaction with Burger King, which won ITR’s America’s M&A Deal of the Year award

 - Goldman Sachs and 13 major New York banks in their investment in Symphony Communications, which won ITR’s America’s Banking Tax Deal of the Year